pkkrsingh877/Messaging-App/README.md

 1. User should be able to view posts individually with comments
 2. User should be abel to comment on the posts if they are logged in

-## Authentication before posting

-1. We need to make sure that user is logged in before allowing them to create, update, delete and view posts.
-2. If they try to send requests via tools like postman then we need to make sure that they are sent a login page instead.

 ## Done